yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/ca_siteminder_overview.md

 After an end user is successfully authenticated, the gateway can create a custom cookie and place the SiteMinder session cookie validated for that end user as the cookie value.
 On later request, instead of re-authenticating the user every time, the gateway can check if the request contains a valid session cookie.
 If a valid session cookie is found, the end user does not have to be authenticate again.
 The gateway can also insert a SAML authorization assertion for downstream web services to consume.

-This section expands the [Configured SiteMinder authentication policy](#configure-the-siteminder-authentication-and-authorization-policy).
+This section expands the previously configured [SiteMinder authentication policy](#configure-siteminder-authentication-policy).
 To start, copy your SiteMinder authentication and authorization policy (`SiteMinder`), and rename it (for example, `SiteMinder Single Sign-On`.

 #### Configure custom cookie creation